 There are a limited number of jobs available on campus, including admin and clerical posts, jobs within the Student Union and student mentors.

 - Student Ambassador roles are also a good opportunity to represent the University and gain work experience.
-There is an ongoing recruitment process throughout the year rather than an advert on Jobs Online - see the details and complete the application form.
+Look out for roles on My Career and Employability Centre and adverts across campus.